CSC Online Tournaments – October through December

 Creating a chess.com account

-It is free to set up a basic membership account (higher-level memberships are available for a fee).
-Setting up a basic account is easy and quick.
+A basic account is sufficient to play in any CSC Online tournament.
+Basic accounts are free; higher-level accounts are available for a fee.
+It is easy and quick to set up a basic membership account.
 Simply go to www.chess.com and click on “Sign Up”, then submit the following information in the form that displays:

 - A username (This need not be, and usually is not, your real name.
 Think about how you want to identify yourself online — have some fun with it.)